 The HT-Immediate BA Mode subfield indicates whether all HT-immediate BA agreements are active or suspended when the non-AP STA is in LO mode.

-The Disabled Subchannel Bitmap subfield indicates whether one or more of the 20 MHz subchannels that lie within the BSS bandwidth are enabled or disabled when the non-AP STA is in LO M. The Disabled Subchannel Bitmap subfield is a 16-bit bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and is the lowest in frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
+The Disabled Subchannel Bitmap subfield indicates whether one or more of the 20 MHz subchannels that lie within the BSS bandwidth are enabled or disabled when the non-AP STA is in LO Modemode.
+The Disabled Subchannel Bitmap subfield is a bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and is the lowest in frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
 Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel.
 A bit in the bitmap that lies within the BSS bandwidth is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured.
-A bit in the bitmap that falls outside of the BSS bandwidth is reserved.
+A bit in the bitmap that falls outside the BSS bandwidth is reserved.

 9.3.1.22.10 BSRP Trigger frame format